Rattle raises $2.8M from Lightspeed and Sequoia to modernize enterprise sales stack – TechCrunch

 The startup announced on Tuesday that it has raised a seed round of $2.8 million from Lightspeed and Sequoia Capital India.
 Amy Chang (EVP at Cisco & Disney board member), Ellen Levy (early investor in Outreach), Jake Seid (early investor in Brex & Carta), and Krish & Raman (the founders of unicorn SaaS firm Chargebee) also participated in the round.

 “Businesses worldwide are mired in processes – from sales to marketing, HR, IT, and more.
-With increased digitization and remote work, processes and adherence thereof are only going to diverge over time,” said Hemant Mohapatra, Partner at Lightspeed, in a statement.
+With increased digitization and remote work, processes and adherence thereof are only going to diverge over time,” said Hemant Mohapatra, partner at Lightspeed, in a statement.
 “The Rattle team impressed us by their unrelenting focus on the most important piece of this puzzle: the people caught in these processes.
 Rarely have we seen such intense customer love so early in a company’s life and are honored to go on this journey with Rattle together!”

 The startup, which charges anywhere between $20 to $30 per user per month, plans to deploy the fresh funds to expand its product offerings including adding integration with more enterprise applications.